 Mr. Long graduated, cum laude, from George Mason University School of Law.
 While a law student, Mr. Long served as a notes editor on the George Mason Law Review and was a two-time moot court competition winner.
 He also interned at the Fairfax County Circuit Court and participated in cases before the Supreme Court of the United States as a member of the Mason Supreme Court Clinic.
-Prior to attending law school, Mr. Long worked at law firms specializing in personal injury and medical malpractice litigation.
-Mr. Long worked as a summer associate at Moore & Lee during the summer of 2011.

 - J.D., George Mason University School of Law, 2012, Cum Laude